Dangerous Goods Definition

 Irrespective of form of transport, there are certain DG considerations all shippers including humanitarian agencies should be aware of.

 Though there is wide consensus on how to handle and process DG cargo, not all standards across all modes of transport are the same.
-The overall size or type of packaging for a DG item may vary depending on the vessel.
+The overall size or type of packaging for a DG item may vary depending on the mode of transport.
 As an example, a container of Calcium Hypochlorite (HTH) might be allowable up to 20 kg per container for a seaborne vessel while only allowed up to 5 kg for an airborne vessel.
 Additionally, there are different declaration and labelling standards for different modes of transport.
 Humanitarian supply chain planners should think through their entire supply chain needs when deciding what DG to procure and how to properly package and label it, taking multiple modes of transport into account.

 Certification in DG Handling/Shipping

 Private industries – such as international aviation and maritime associations – and some national or local regulatory bodies rely on specially trained persons or third-party experts to properly identify and manage the labelling, handling and transport requirements for DG.
-A properly DG certified person will have undergone specific trainings from relevant accredited bodies, and may have to undergo recertification every year.
+A properly DG certified person will have undergone specific training from relevant accredited bodies, and may have to undergo re-certification every year.
 The different levels and types of certification relate to the nature of the DG activity (air, sea, road, etc) and to the overarching bodies that govern the type of activity.
 Where possible, humanitarian agencies should work with accredited transport companies, forwarders, and local government authorities.
-Regulations in many parts of the world require certified persons to review DG items before they can even be loaded onto a vessel in the first place.
+Regulations in many parts of the world require certified persons to prepare and inspect DG items before they can even be loaded onto a vessel in the first place.

 Humanitarian agencies may not have the capacity to employ full time personnel with all required certifications, but third-party logistics companies often can and do have properly certified persons on call who will work with agencies to properly document and certify DG cargo.
 To facilitate this process, humanitarian agencies may seek as much information on DG related products as possible.
 Manufacturers and vendors in more developed industries can supply DG related information, including:

-- Specialty temperature or handling requirements
+- Special temperature or handling requirements

 - Local and international regulations